The Bug Squad¶

 Who is in the Bug Squad?¶

 Anyone interested in triaging bugs can join the Bug Squad.
-The members are primarily volunteers from around the world and they come together with a common cause of making Ubuntu better for everyone.
+The members are primarily volunteers from around the world, who come together with the common cause of making Ubuntu better for everyone.

 No special knowledge or training is required, just a desire to help!